yajivluck/Python-Projects/AI/HMM Models for Texts/README.md

 # Markov Sentence Generator
 ==========================

-This project uses a Markov model to generate random sentences based on a given vocabulary and sentence structure.
+This project uses a Markov model to generate random sentences based on a given vocabulary and a unigram, bigram, and trigram prior probabilities.
 ## Getting Started

 ### Prerequisites